-4 Vector Performance
+3 Vector Performance

-Preliminary vectorization of CLM was completed in October 2003.
-The new vectorized model has a smaller memory footprint.
+Preliminary vectorization of the CLM was completed in October 2003.
+The new vectorized model has a smaller memory footprint than CLM2.1.
 The new data structures simplify history updates and reduce the complexity and number of MPI gathers and scatters.
-The new vectorized model runs 25.8 times faster than the CLM2.1 code on the Cray X1 and even runs 1.8 times faster on the IBM Power4 in offline mode.
-To gauge overall performance of the new CLM3 and determine the optimum run-time configuration, timing tests were performed on the IBM Power4, the Earth Simulator, and the Cray X1.
-The timing tests consisted of a series of 30 day offline runs at T85 resolution varying both processor counts (with and without OpenMP) and the clumps-per-process tuning parameter.
-The source code used for the tests was that tagged clm2_deva_51 in the NCAR CVS repository.
+The new vectorized model runs 25.8 times faster than the CLM2.1 code on the Cray X1 and even runs 1.8 times faster on the IBM Power4 in standalone mode.
+To gauge overall performance of the new CLM3.0 and determine optimum runtime configurations, timing tests were performed on the IBM Power4, the Earth Simulator, and the Cray X1.
+The timing tests consisted of a series of 30-day off-line runs at T85 resolution (approximately 1.5 degrees) varying both processor counts (with and without OpenMP) and the clumps-per-process tuning parameter.
+The source code used for the tests was that tagged clm2_deva_51 in the NCAR code repository.

-CLM3 may be built with a variety of options depending on the computer architecture and processor configuration to be used.
+CLM3.0 may be built with a variety of options depending on the computer architecture and processor configuration to be used.
 Both MPI and OpenMP may be independently enabled or disabled.
 With both MPI and OpenMP disabled, the model can run serially on a single processor.
 With MPI enabled and OpenMP disabled, the model runs in distributed memory mode across a number of nodes.
 With MPI disabled and OpenMP enabled, the model can run on a single shared memory symmetric multiprocessor (SMP) node.
-With both MPI and OpenMP enabled, CLM3 runs in hybrid distributed/shared memory mode across a number of SMP nodes.
+With both MPI and OpenMP enabled (hybrid mode), CLM3.0 runs in hybrid distributed/shared memory mode across a number of SMP nodes.
+The optimum configuration for performance depends on the computer architecture.
+In general, a hybrid mode configuration provides the best performance on parallel systems with shared memory processors.

-4.1 Cray X1
+3.1 CRAY X1

-On the Cray X1, CLM3 can be built with CSDs enabled; however, CSDs are used only around loops which also use OpenMP directives.
+On the Cray X1, CLM3.0 can be built with CSDs enabled; however, most CSDs are used only around loops which also use OpenMP directives.
 As a result, OpenMP can be enabled only when CSDs are not.
-When compiling with OpenMP (ignoring CSDs), the compiler will still multi-stream concurrent loops in science subroutines where possible.
-Calls to these science subroutines are typically contained within the high level loops in the driver routine where the OpenMP directives and CSDs are located.
-Slight modification of these loops allows simultaneous use of OpenMP and CSDs.
+When compiling with OpenMP (ignoring CSDs), the compiler will still multistream concurrent loops in science subroutines where possible.
+Calls to these science subroutines are typically contained within the high-level loops in the driver routine where the OpenMP directives and CSDs are located.
+Slight modification of these loops makes possible simultaneous use of OpenMP and CSDs.
 The performance impacts of CSDs versus OpenMP on the Cray X1 are described below.